 For internal apps, I started experimenting with Cloudflare Zero Trust to lock things down even further with it's policies.

-My bastion server is protected with DUO MFA for SSH access.
-I do use Tailscale when I need to connect remotely.
+My bastion server has DUO MFA for SSH access.
+I do use Tailscale exit node to access my local network when I need to connect remotely.

 For secrets and passwords, I run Vaultwarden (a lightweight Bitwarden-compatible server) on Kubernetes via Helm.
-Syncs with my browsers and phone - makes life so much easier than trying to remember everything.
+Syncs with my browsers and phone.

 Other things I've put in place: